EventStore/esc/README.md

 # Event Store Cloud CLI

-`esc` in a command-line tool that allows to access Event Store Cloud API in the comfort of your terminal.
+`esc` is a command-line tool that allows to access Event Store Cloud API in the comfort of your terminal.

 ## Authentication